 When selling on eBay take good-quality photos, and write a clear and accurate description of the item.
 And when you write the title of your auction use up as many of the characters as possible with good descriptive words.
 Just think what words you might type if you were looking to buy that item.
 Think colour, age, condition, brand, etc.

 I tend to start auctions at prices as low as possible.
 I list most of my items with a starting bid of just 10 pence.
 This is because I find this gets people’s attention and interest.
 Consequently, I find that items tend to go for much more than when I used to list them at higher prices!
 If this approach makes you uneasy you can always place a reserve price.
 This is the minimum you want to sell an item for.
 However, in all my years of selling on eBay (20 now!)
 I’ve never actually had to set a reserve price.

 Alternatively, there are car boot sales up and down the country that you can sell your goods at for a fee.

 If you’re finding it hard to know where to start, then start small.
 Pick one drawer or one cupboard and start from there.
 You can work up to bigger areas once you’ve gained some momentum.
 I find doing one small area at a time and setting a timer for 15 minutes makes it seem like a less overwhelming task.

 If you’re not sure whether to get rid of any item or not then place it in a box or bag and place it out of sight for a month.
 If you haven’t needed the item or thought about it after a month then it can go!

-Finally, the best tip I’ve ever heard is not to get too sentimental about objects.
+Finally, the best tip I’ve ever heard for decluttering sustainably is not to get too sentimental about objects.
 Of course, there are some things that you should keep, but other less inconsequential items can go.
-All you have to do is remember that by getting rid of the item then you’re not getting rid of the memory.
+All you have to do is remember that by getting rid of the item you’re not getting rid of the memory.